Hiteshk369/Personal-Portfolio/README.md

 # Personal-Portfolio
-Not a responsive page only optimized for Pc screens.
+Not a responsive page.
+Only optimized for Pc screens.